-The SNAP ban limits access to adequate nutrition for low-income individuals with a felony drug conviction.
-SNAP helps prevent food insecurity and malnutrition in low-income households by raising food expenditures and improving nutrient availability.13 The United States Department of Agriculture (USDA) defines food security as "access by all people at all times to enough food for an active, healthy life."14 Without SNAP benefits, otherwise eligible individuals with a felony drug conviction are more likely to be food insecure.
+The SNAP ban limits low-income ex-offenders' access to adequate nutrition.
+SNAP helps prevent food insecurity and malnutrition in low-income households by raising food expenditures and improving nutrient availability.
+13 The United States Department of Agriculture (USDA) defines food security as "access by all people at all times to enough food for an active, healthy life."
+14 Without SNAP benefits, otherwise eligible ex-offenders are more likely to be food insecure.

-Food insecurity decreases the quality of dietary intake and increases stress.15 It negatively impacts dietary intake because those who are food insecure often turn to less expensive, energy dense foods of poor nutritional quality.16 Consuming cheaper foods filled with refined grains, added sugars, and trans fats deprives them of vital nutrients.17 As a result, food insecure adults are 21% more likely to have hypertension and approximately 50% more likely to have diabetes.18 Food insecurity also correlates with being overweight and obese.19 Researchers found that food insecure adults are more likely to possess the "thrifty food gene" which increases body fat during "feast" periods to protect against "famine" periods.20
+Food insecurity decreases the quality of dietary intake and increases stress.
+15 It negatively impacts dietary intake because those who are food insecure often turn to less expensive, energy dense foods of poor nutritional quality.
+16 Consuming cheaper foods filled with refined grains, added sugars, and trans fats deprives them of vital nutrients.
+17 As a result, food insecure adults are 21% more likely to have hypertension and approximately 50% more likely to have diabetes.
+18 Food insecurity also correlates with being overweight and obese.
+19 Researchers found that food insecure adults are more likely to possess the "thrifty food gene" which increases body fat during "feast" periods to protect against "famine" periods.
+20